 - maintaining professional knowledge and skills which are required to perform the role which you are employed to carry out;

-- completing CPD as required by the CGIUKI Committee (this does not apply to students);
+- completing CPD as required by the CGIUKI Board (this does not apply to students);

 - communicating effectively and promptly with your clients, colleagues and stakeholders to ensure that they are able to make informed decisions;